 Ontario Disability Support Program

-The Ontario government pays disability benefits to entitled persons under the Ontario Disability Support Program (“ODSP”).
+The Ontario government pays disability benefits to entitled recipients under the Ontario Disability Support Program (ODSP).
 Eligibility for benefits under ODSP requires proof of a substantial physical or mental impairment that is continuous or recurrent for at least a year or more.
-In addition, to be qualified the person must demonstrate financial need based on total household income.
+The impairment must be severe and disabling, leading to functional limitations in daily living impact and significant work restrictions.
+In addition, to be qualified, the applicant must demonstrate financial need based on income thresholds and asset limits.

 Illnesses Covered Under Disability Act